Low Carbon Behaviour

 30% out of reducing emissions from the national power grid, and switching to electricity for heating and cooling

-It is clear that we will not achieve our target for reduction unless retrofits play a central role in our thinking and actions.
+It is clear that we will not achieve our target for reduction unless retrofits and the things we consumer (including food) play a central role in our thinking and actions.

 Are you finished considering behavioural changes?
 Move on to Priority 2: Low Carbon Buildings